Import Alert 16-137

 ***Removal from Detention Without Physical Examination (REMOVE FROM RED LIST):

 Per FDA's regulatory procedures manual (RPM) Chapter 9-8, "Detention without Physical Examination (DWPE)," in order for FDA to consider removing a firm and/or product from detention without physical examination, FDA must have evidence which establishes the conditions that gave rise to the apparent violation have been resolved and which gives FDA confidence that future entries will be in compliance with the Act.
-Therefore, it is expected the firm and/or an agent thereof will submit information outlining the firm's investigation into the root cause of the violation as well as any follow-up steps taken to prevent violations in future shipments.
+Therefore, it is expected the firm and/or an agent thereof will submit information outlining the firm's investigation into the root cause of the violation as well as ***corrective actions*** taken to prevent violations in future shipments.

-The application for addition to the Yellow list, and ultimately removal from DWPE, should be in English and should include the following:
+***The petition for removal from the Red List (addition to the Yellow list), should be in English and should include the following:

 a.
-Water quality;
+Water safety;

 b.
-Controls for worker health and hygiene (e.g., training and monitoring for proper hand washing, monitoring of employees for
+Controls for worker health and hygiene (e.g., training and monitoring for proper hand washing, monitoring of hand and boot dips, monitoring of employees for symptoms, hepatitis A vaccine);

 c.
 Maintenance of hand washing and toilet facilities;